 We think you should focus on finding tax-free income sources in an effort to raise your retirement income and eliminate the unknowns about taxes.
 So how do you do this?

 Most people immediately turn to municipal bonds, a vehicle that does offer tax-free income.
 We have some concerns, though, about the current rates of return on municipal bonds and the heightened risk municipal bond buyers could be taking on.

-Instead, we think you should consider life insurance.
+Instead, we think you should consider how to generate tax-free retirement income with life insurance.

 Similar to other types of retirement savings vehicles, the early stages of funding life insurance act as your accumulation phase.
 Decades later, once your policy has had many years to grow and accumulate value, the distribution phase can begin.
 Many of today’s state of the art policies can be fabulous vehicles for accumulation and future tax free income.

 Life insurance can be a more efficient vehicle than IRA accounts or annuities because of how the distributions are structured.
 For example, you can withdraw your basis first, which is a tax-free event.
 You can then structure your withdrawals as policy loans — also tax-free events — which get paid back from the tax-free death benefit when you eventually pass away.
 Withdrawals from IRA accounts are always subject to income taxes, and annuity distributions require that the gains come out first and are taxed as ordinary income.

 How To Purchase an Annuity with Qualified Funds

 That is not quite as efficient as tax free.
 Of course, in some instances in which you’re dealing with qualified funds, an annuity can be an excellent option because you can’t put qualified monies into a life insurance policy.
 An annuity, however, can accommodate IRA and 401(k) rollovers and transfers.